Bone health and looking after yourself

 We have more information about healthy eating and cancer.

 Public health bodies in the UK recommend most adults should have 700mg of calcium a day.
-If you have osteoporosis, your doctor may advise having 1,000mg a day.
+If you have osteoporosis, your doctor may advise that you have 1,000mg a day.

 - dairy products (these contain the highest amounts of calcium)

-- tinned oily fish where you eat the bones (sardines are particularly high in calcium)
+- tinned oily fish where you eat the bones, such as sardines

-- leafy green vegetables, for example broccoli and curly kale
+- leafy green vegetables, such as broccoli and curly kale

 - soya beans, tofu, kidney beans and baked beans

-- dried fruit, for example figs, apricots and raisins.
+- dried fruit, such as figs, apricots and raisins.

-If you have a dairy-free diet, make sure you eat non-dairy foods that contain calcium.
+If you have a dairy-free diet, make sure you eat non-dairy foods that contain enough calcium.
 You may also choose to have products with added calcium.
 These include some types of fortified non-dairy milks and orange juice.
 Always shake the carton well before use.
-This ensures the calcium mixes throughout the drink.
+This makes sure the calcium is mixed through the drink.

-Some foods and drinks upset the calcium balance in the body.
-Avoid large amounts of them.
-They include:
+Some foods and drinks can upset the calcium balance in the body.
+Avoid large amounts of:

 - red meat